There are many academic and professional development programs and resources for all graduate students and postdoctoral fellows on the Homewood Campus.

 During the academic year, the Homewood schools offer this week-long (10-hour) discussion-based course in Responsible Conduct of Research.
 The course is free of charge and for credit (Pass/Fail).
 Anyone wishing to register must do so in person with the Graduate Registrar.
 The course number is AS.360.625.
 The course is typically offered during winter intersession, then once during the fall and late spring.

-For location and program details, please visit ISIS Course Listings.
+For location and program details, please visit SIS Course Listings.

-The Writing Center offers student writers free, individual conferences with experienced tutors trained especially to consult on writing assignments in the humanities and social sciences, though they may also be of use to students working in other disciplines.
-The Writing Center welcomes all Johns Hopkins undergraduate and graduate students in the Krieger School of Arts and Sciences and Whiting School of Engineering.
+The Writing Center offers all Johns Hopkins undergraduate and graduate students in the Krieger School of Arts and Sciences and Whiting School of Engineering free, individual conferences with experienced tutors trained especially to consult on writing assignments in the humanities and social sciences, though they may also be of use to students working in other disciplines.

 Professional Development Day (Annual)